gitter-badger/Buyan/README.md

 http://www.infinitelooper.com/?v=AIkO9E_Wyc0&p=n
 warning!!! software in early stage
 # background
 project started after comments censored my tweet regarding Nazi( Stepinac) that is celebrated as a saint by latin heretic cartel in which I reflected on reports of his hands being red from orthodox blood that he litterally killed with a knife with his own two hands.
-Blog post introducing Buyan http://blog.nikola.link/#buyan recently twitter can be perceived as a truth unfriendly place they censored me 3 times as far as I noticed because of tweets regarding latin heresy and various acts by nation stats coming from jesuit(devil's->since jesuits are godless heretics) doctrine of various fantasies justifying criminal activity since jesuits and entire latin heretic cartel were/are criminals and they felt need possibly to word their behaviour in evil tricky way in order to shove it down people's throats you can not have sex to be a virgin :-DD but some people find it an attractive idea if jesuits tell them it can be done DAMNED BE THE POPE! now on freenode also #buyan
+Blog post introducing motivation behind Buyan http://blog.nikola.link/#buyan so just like there was Armenian genocide there was genocide in balkans in wwII against Jews,Roma and Serbs organized by organization people refer to as "Catholic church".
+Millions of Serbs lost their lives and a lot of families lost their loved ones.
+Communists suppressed history for Yugoslavia's unity but since a lot of people lost their family it was left in nations memory.
+In my country that is common knowledge.
+Voices of those people never meant much to the world just like Armenian voices.
+I dedicate this lame project of mine project to their memory hopping that their glory will be grain of salt in this not worthy bundle of stuff.
+DAMNED BE THE POPE latin heretic capitain! now on freenode also #buyan

 github pages will host the project here